woossi0/suite/docs/usermanual/source/processing/geoscript/processcreate.rst

 Creating the script
 -------------------

-The script will consist of headers, input and output defintion, metadata, and computation.
+The script will consist of headers, input and output definition, metadata, and computation.

 Process headers
 ~~~~~~~~~~~~~~~